 The Department of Biology offers two ways for students to join the instructional team: becoming a learning assistant or laboratory

 teaching assistant.
-Both of these opportunities help to make a difference in the academic success of fellow students and fulfill the
+Both of these opportunities help to make a difference in the academic success of fellow students and earn

 BIOL 400 credit.
 To learn more, watch for periodic emails during the year or talk to an instructor about submitting an application